agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ### Locate the settings file for the second site

-Depending on how you would like to install civicrm for site 2, proceed to one of the following steps:
+Depending on how you would like to install CiviCRM for site 2, proceed to one of the following steps:

 ### Manual CiviCRM installation for site2.example.com.

-* Copy civicrm settings file from previous site (site1) to the new site (site2).
+* Copy CiviCRM settings file from previous site (site1) to the new site (site2).

     ```
     cp sites/site1.example.com/civicrm.settings.php sites/site2.example.com/